wkumari/draft-vandergaast-edns-client-subnet/README.md

    5. RNS prepares a new query for www.example.com, including an ECS option with:

-        *  OPTION-CODE, set to 8.
+        *  OPTION-CODE set to 8.

-        *  OPTION-LENGTH, set to 0x00 0x07 for the following fixed 4
+        *  OPTION-LENGTH set to 0x00 0x0b for the following fixed 4
-           octets plus the 3 octets that will be used for ADDRESS.
+           octets plus the 7 octets that will be used for ADDRESS.

-        *  FAMILY, set to 0x00 0x01 as IP is an IPv4 address.
+        *  FAMILY set to 0x00 0x02 as IP is an IPv6 address.

-        *  SOURCE PREFIX-LENGTH, set to 0x18, as RNS is configured to conceal the last 8 bits of every IPv4 address.
+        *  SOURCE PREFIX-LENGTH set to 0x38, as RNS is configured to conceal the last 64 bits of every IPv4 address.

-        *  SCOPE PREFIX-LENGTH, set to 0x00, as specified by this document for all queries.
+        *  SCOPE PREFIX-LENGTH set to 0x00, as specified by this document for all queries.

-        *  ADDRESS, set to 0xC0 0x00 0x02, providing only the first 24
+        *  ADDRESS set to 0x20 0x01 0x0d 0xb8 0xfd 0x13 0x42, providing
-           bits of the IPv4 address.
+           only the first 56 bits of the IPv6 address.

    6. The query is sent.
 ANS understands and uses ECS.
 It parses the ECS option, and generates a Tailored Response.

+Contavalli, et al.      Expires October 15, 2016               [Page 23]

+Internet-Draft        Client Subnet in DNS Queries            April 2016

    7. Due its internal implementation, ANS finds a response that is tailored for the whole /16 of the client that performed the query.

-Contavalli, et al.       Expires October 7, 2016               [Page 23]

-Internet-Draft        Client Subnet in DNS Queries            April 2016

    8. ANS adds an ECS option in the response, containing:

-        *  OPTION-CODE, set to 8.
+        *  OPTION-CODE set to 8.

-        *  OPTION-LENGTH, set to 0x00 0x07.
+        *  OPTION-LENGTH set to 0x00 0x07.

-        *  FAMILY, set to 0x00 0x01.
+        *  FAMILY set to 0x00 0x02.

-        *  SOURCE PREFIX-LENGTH, set to 0x18, copied from the query.
+        *  SOURCE PREFIX-LENGTH set to 0x38, copied from the query.

-        *  SCOPE PREFIX-LENGTH, set to 0x10, indicating a /16 network.
+        *  SCOPE PREFIX-LENGTH set to 0x30, indicating a /48 network.

-        *  ADDRESS, set to 0xC0 0x00 0x02, copied from the query.
+        *  ADDRESS set to 0x20 0x01 0x0d 0xb8 0xfd 0x13 0x42, copied
+           from the query.

    9. RNS receives the response containing an ECS option.
 It verifies that FAMILY, SOURCE PREFIX-LENGTH, and ADDRESS match the query.